 As part of the Rural Communities Opioid Response Program (RCORP), the grant supports evidence-based efforts to prevent and treat Substance Use Disorders (SUDs) in rural communities.

-Our efforts are focused on, but not limited to, those counties with the highest rates of overdose deaths.
+Our efforts are focused on, but not limited to, those rural counties with the highest rates of overdose deaths.

 For more detailed information about the grant, click HRSA Grant.